Understand

 Kava

-Kava is consumed in private homes and in local venues called Nakamal.
+Kava is consumed in private homes and in local venues called nakamal.
+Traditional nakamals are communal gathering places, traditionally thatched huts, where only men are allowed.
+Commercial nakamals in larger town, which are also known as kava bars, cater to all paying customers.
 Some of the resorts also offer kava on occasion for visitors to try.

-Kava is served in a "shell" or small bowl.
+Kava is served in a coconut shell or small bowl.
 Drink the whole shell-ful down steadily, then spit.
-It's handy to have a soft drink on hand to rinse with afterwards, as the taste of kava is strong and not very pleasant.
+It's handy to have a soft drink on hand to rinse with afterwards, as the taste of kava is earthy, bitter, and not very pleasant.
+Nakamals often have snacks like fruit on hand.
+It takes about 20-30 min for the effects to kick in, starting with a numbing sensation around your mouth.

 Good advice to experience kava as pleasantly as possible is to go with an experienced drinker and follow their lead, take the small shells, and stop after an hour and a half.
 It's quite easy to find a local kava drinking buddy, just ask around your hotel and you'll find volunteers, maybe at the cost of a shell or two.